Anti-Bribery & Corruption — Module 3 of 4

 Your instinct to protect Priya is understandable.
 But without a formal record, you've removed the PIDA protections she would otherwise have, and weakened your own audit trail.
 If this matter later escalates and someone asks when Meridian first knew about the gifts, your answer is "Wednesday at 4:47 PM, but I chose not to formally record it."
 Under s.7, a reporting mechanism that isn't used when it should be can itself be evidence of inadequate procedures.

 Priya, I hear you.
-But Ian and Steve go back years — they worked together on North Sea projects long before Meridian.
-A bottle of whisky between old colleagues isn't exactly a brown envelope, is it?
+But Ian and Steve go back years — North Sea projects, long before Meridian.
+A bottle of whisky between old colleagues isn't a brown envelope, is it?

 It's not just the whisky, Alexa.
 It's £1,620 in gifts during a live evaluation where Ian is scoring Vanguard's proposal.
 That's not networking.

 Look, I'll keep an eye on it.
-But are you sure you want me to create a formal record?
+But sure you want a formal record?
 Once it's on paper, it takes on a life of its own.

 I came to you because the training said to.
 I thought you'd take it seriously.

 Priya leaves.
-She doesn't slam the door.
-She just... leaves.
+No slammed door.
+Just... leaves.
 The training told her to report.
 She reported.
-And the person she reported to told her she might be overreacting.
+The person she reported to told her she might be overreacting.

-You've done the one thing that destroys a whistleblowing culture: you made the reporter feel like the problem.
+You've done the one thing that kills a whistleblowing culture: made the reporter feel like the problem.
 Your ABC training — the one you built after Module 1 — just became performative.
-Discouraging a report about potential bribery undermines MoJ Principle 6.
+Discouraging a bribery report undermines MoJ Principle 6.
 And s.2 doesn't require intent to be influenced — the test is whether the advantage was received in connection with improper performance.
-The escalation pattern Priya described is exactly the context that matters.

 You spend the morning verifying Priya's account.
 The company calendar shows Ian attended the Vanguard-hosted event at Foxley Manor Hotel last weekend — booked as "Industry CPD".
 You check the supplier's website: no published agenda, no CPD accreditation.